College Betting Rules By State

 New Jersey

-No wagering on college matches taking place in New Jersey or involving a New Jersey school.
+No wagering on college matches taking place in New Jersey or involving a New Jersey school, unless it’s an in-state tournament game where other parts of the tourney are played out-of-state.
 You’ll have to holster any and all Sopranos Rutgers memes.
 College player props are allowed outside of the other Garden State restrictions.

 New Mexico